Lin Lee: Conception

 Lin Lee is from Xenoblade Chronicles X's fictional planet of Mira, a largely undeveloped alien world that the remnants of humanity has crash landed on in efforts to escape the destruction of Earth.
 She is a thirteen-year-old female child prodigy in the realm of mechanics.
 She is a part of BLADE, a group working towards colonizing and developing humanity's new planet, specifically working as an Outfitter, the game's equivalent of an engineer for mechanical devices.
 She specializes in "Skells" - large humanoid mecha piloted by people housed inside them, something she is enthusiastic about to the point of reading Skell fan fiction.
-Despite the relatively serious setting and career choice, her character is still known for cracking jokes, specifically recurring allusions to cooking and eating team member Tatsu, an in-game creature of small stature called a "Nopon" that resembles an animal.
-As a throwback to the series's prior entry, Xenoblade Chronicles, developers designed her hair clips to be small replicas of the "Monado Sword", the weapon of the prior game protagonist Shulk.
+Despite the relatively serious setting and career choice, her character is still known for cracking jokes, specifically recurring allusions to cooking and eating team member Tatsu, an in-game creature of small stature called a "Nopon".
+As a throwback to the series's prior entry, Xenoblade Chronicles, developers designed her hair clips to be small replicas of the "Monado", the sword of the prior game's protagonist Shulk.
 Lin Lee's Japanese voice actress was Mariya Ise.